xingq1998/CIS422_group4_project1/README.md

     `$ pip install django`

-4) Once django is installed, the database tables need to be created and synced by runing the following commands:
+4) Once django is installed, the database tables need to be created and synced by running the following commands:

     `$ python manage.py makemigrations`